Nexus-mdg/dataframe-tester/README.md

 A containerized DataFrame comparison and processing environment using Spark and Python.
 This project provides an easy-to-use platform for comparing, profiling, and manipulating CSV data files using Apache Spark.

+## AI Code Disclaimer

+⚠️ **AI-Generated Content Notice**: Portions of this codebase have been generated or assisted by artificial intelligence tools.
+While these components have been reviewed and tested, users should exercise appropriate caution and conduct their own validation when using this software in production environments.

 ## 🎯 What This Project Does

 - **Compare DataFrames**: Find differences between CSV files